aleksnavratil/polish-for-normal-people/polish_textbook.md

 ```

-Notice that the word "table" is the same in both of those English sentences above.
-On the other hand, in Polish, the word "table" changes, depending on where the ball is, as you see in the latter pair of sentences.
-If this situation strikes you as utterly mad, you're not alone; welcome to Polish.
-It's such a bizarre idea for English speakers that some students refuse to believe anyone would design a language like this; yet here we are.
+So notice that in the pidgin-Polish example above, you are not allowed to just use the regular word for `table` when `table` is the *object* of the sentence (as opposed to the *subject* of the sentence, which in this case is the ball).
+Instead, you have to stick some transformative suffix onto the end of the word `table`.
+And not only that!
+The details of the transformative suffix *depend on the relation of the ball to the table*.
+It's one transformation if the ball is below the table, another if beside, and yet still others if the ball is between tables or being thrown to a person etc. If this situation strikes you as utterly mad, you're not alone; welcome to Polish.
+These transformations are such a bizarre idea for English speakers that some students refuse to believe anyone would design a language like this; yet here we are.

-Of course, we've picked super-simple sentences here, which correspondingly require super-simple declension forms.
+So that is the basic idea of a declension: Certain parts of sentences get transformed in one of 7 more-or-less complicated ways.
+Of course, we've picked super-simple sentences here above, which correspondingly require super-simple declension forms.
 In practice, you mostly need declension transformations which are:

 1) Harder to pronounce than the simple ones we used above
 2) Not just additive suffixes, but involve subtracting sounds or sometimes nearly-unrecognizeable full transformations of words and
 3) Involve navigating a complicated mental flowchart for deciding which declension-form to use, often approximately of the form "if X then use Y, unless Z, in which case check A and B to decide if it should be C or D."

 Needless to say there are gallons of exceptions and special cases, such that you end up with plenty of memorization even if you're good at learning the rules.
-There is another major wrinkle in that not only Polish nouns must be declined, but also adjectives.
+And furthermore, there is another major wrinkle in that not only Polish nouns must be declined, but also adjectives.
 Here's an example:

 ```
 English: